kpd19/Two_Pathogen_Evolution/README.md

 ## Biocontrol

-The `Biocontrol` directory contains scripts to analyze the effects of using virus as a biocontrol on host population and transmission risk.
-The script biocontrol.jl creates simulations for a range of biocontrol levels at different probabilities of spraying and thresholds for cases with varying amounts of each morphotype as biocontrol.
+The `Biocontrol` directory contains scripts to analyze the effects of using virus as a biopesticide on host population and transmission risk.
+The script biocontrol.jl creates simulations for a range of biopesticide levels at different probabilities of spraying and thresholds for cases with varying ratios of each morphotype.
 The script `threshold_and_amount.R` analyzes the different levels of biopesticide applied and host density thresholds that trigger a spray.
 The script `biocontrol_comparison.R`  .
-The script `biocontrol_freq.R` analzes the effects on transmission risk and host population sizes when the likelihood of spraying is varied. ${\color{DarkOrchid}{\textbf{Figure 6 in main text, Figures S20, S21, and S22 in SI}}}$
+The script `biocontrol_freq.R` analzes the effects on transmission risk and host population sizes when the likelihood of spraying biopesticide is varied. ${\color{DarkOrchid}{\textbf{Figure 6 in main text, Figures S20, S21, and S22 in SI}}}$

 ## Host Mobility